Skip to main content

 Analysis tools of Ad Intelligence and how to use them

-Written by Elis Furtun
+Written by Aysu Ayık

-Updated over a week ago
+Updated over 3 months ago

 Creatives, advertisers, ad publishers, and developers are the main components of paid advertising, and you’ll need a deep understanding of each to build a winning paid advertising strategy that showcases your app to the right audience.
 Under MobileAction’s Ad Intelligence, there is a section filled with tools dedicated to paid advertising market analysis.
 Here, you can track any app’s paid advertising strategies to understand the best-case scenarios in your category and build your own strategy.
 In this article, you’ll learn what each analysis tool is capable of and how to use them to achieve the best results.